patternfly/patternfly-react/packages/react-core/src/components/DataList/examples/DataList.md

 ### Draggable

 Draggable data lists used to have their own HTML5 API based drag and drop.
-Upon initial implementation we thought this implementation sufficient for all future drag and drop functionality.
-We were wrong.
+This was unable to fulfill requirements like custom styling on items as they are being dragged.

 Since then we've written generic new `DragDrop`, `Draggable`, and `Droppable` components for this purpose.
 This should be used instead of the old deprecated (and buggy!)
 HTML5-based API.